 A liquid or soft diet is recommended for the first 24 hours.
 After 24 hours, you may progress your diet gradually as your comfort level allows.
-Avoid sucking through straws and eating hard or crunchy foods and spicy foods.
+Avoid eating hard, crunchy, or spicy foods.
 Take the prescribed pain medication before the numbness from the local anesthesia wears off.

 Restrict your activities on the day of your wisdom tooth extraction surgery and return to normal activities slowly.
 Place ice packs on the outside of the face where the wisdom tooth extractions were performed.
 Use ice for the first 48 hours to decrease swelling by applying it as continuously as tolerable.

 Slight bleeding and redness in the saliva are common after wisdom tooth removal.
 If there is excess bleeding, gently wipe any old clots from the mouth and then place clean new gauze over the area and bite firmly for 30–40 minutes.
 Repeat every 30–40 minutes with new gauze.
 If excessive bleeding continues, bite on a cold-water-moistened tea bag firmly for 30–40 minutes.
 Slowly remove the tea bag and leave the area alone.
 If there is continued excessive bleeding, call our office for further instructions.
-Also, avoid excessive talking, drinking from a straw, or excessive chewing if there is continued bleeding.
+Also, avoid excessive talking and excessive chewing if there is continued bleeding.